demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 ## Asumptions
-We assume that if the user have an integration under his pack, the name of the directory where integration files are being will be named as the file name without separators.
-For example, if the output pack is "~/.../content/Packs/TestPack", and the integration name is "Test Integration", then the integration files will be under "~/.../content/Packs/TestPack/Integrations/TestIntegration/".
+For consistency, we assume that for each integration or script the folder containing it will have the same name as the integration/script name with any separators.
+For example the integration "Test Integration", will be under "~/.../content/Packs/TestPack/Integrations/TestIntegration/".

-We assume that if the user already have a script/integration in the local content repository, it contains a yml file.
+Integrations Scripts, and Playbooks folders that does not contain a yml file, will be overwritten automatically.
+All other folders that do not contain a json file, will be overwritten automatically.
+For clarity, the given pack should be consistent with Content hierarchy structure with no rouge files present.

 ### Examples
 ```